gijslebesque/personal-website-starter/README.md

-# Personal website
-The challenge is to create a personal webpage

 # Getting started
 1. First download a text editor to your liking.
 I personally use Sublime Text.
 Which you can download at https://www.sublimetext.com/.